MattVevang/Ollama-OpenWebUI-Docker/README.md

 ... will add details

 ## ToDos
-I want to seperate the list of LLM models to a seperate file instead of having them all listed within the Docker compose file.
+I want to separate the list of LLM models to a separate file instead of having them all listed within the Docker compose file.